Scuttled Trump Tower Moscow project back in limelight after Cohen guilty plea

 Sources familiar with Cohen's interview before the House Intelligence Committee last October said there was an extended focus on emails he received in 2015 from Sater about a potential deal to open a Trump Tower in the Russian capital.
 In the past, Cohen downplayed those conversations, in which Sater bragged about his access to top Kremlin officials, saying it was about "a real estate deal and nothing more."

-On Thursday, Sater told Buzzfeed that he discussed a plan with Cohen to give a $50 million penthouse in the proposed Moscow skyscraper to Putin.
+On Thursday, Sater told NBC News that he discussed a plan with Cohen to give a $50 million penthouse in the proposed Moscow skyscraper to Putin.
+Buzzfeed was first to report on those discussions Thursday.

+"That is a classic real estate marketing technique, to attract a celebrity to live in your building," he said.
+"I just took it to the next level.
+I would have made another $250 million, because every oligarch in Russia would have wanted to live there."

+Sater also said that the pair stopped working on the Moscow deal as soon as the issue of Russian election hacking emerged in the news because it became clear it would become a political liability.

 What Trump has said about doing business in Russia